aws-amplify/docs/docs/lib/auth/fragments/common/overview.md

 *Authentication* is a process to validate **who you are** (abbreviated as *AuthN*).
 The system which does this validation is referred to as an **Identity Provider** or **IdP**.
 This can be your own self-hosted IdP or a cloud service.
-Oftentimes, this IdP is a social provider such as Facebook, Google, or Amazon.
+Oftentimes, this IdP is a social provider such as Facebook, Google, Amazon, or Sign in with Apple.

 *Authorization* is the process of validating **what you can access** (abbreviated as *AuthZ*).
 This is sometimes done by looking at tokens with custom logic, predefined rules, or signed requests with policies.